giosanchez0208/CSC173-DeepCV-Sanchez/proposal.md

 **Date:** 12/11/2025

 ## 1. Project Title
-SynthLPR-PH: Semantic Segmentation-Based Philippine License Plate Character Recognition from Procedurally Generated Synthetic Data [1][4]
+Segmentation-Based Philippine License Plate Character Recognition from Procedurally Generated Synthetic Data

 ## 2. Problem Statement
 Standard Optical Character Recognition (OCR) models and off-the-shelf text detectors are not designed around license plate fonts and layouts, and they typically require heavy preprocessing to cope with blur, noise, and difficult lighting in unconstrained road scenes.
 [1][2] These limitations are amplified in the Philippine context, where legacy and modern plate designs coexist, diverging from the datasets on which generic OCR systems are trained.
 [9] This project aims to build a Philippine-specific license plate character recognizer by training a custom semantic segmentation CNN from scratch on synthetic images that replicate local plate styles, backgrounds, and capture artifacts, reducing reliance on black-box OCR engines and handcrafted pipelines.
 [4][7]